 request to live on campus.
 An

-application can be obtained from the Housing Office which is located in Student
+application can be obtained from the Housing Office on the second floor of the

 Room and Board are available during both terms of the Summer Session.
 An application and a $125 deposit must be on file before an assignment can be made.